auth0/docs/articles/tokens/jwks.md

 useCase:
   - invoke-api
 ---
-# JSON Web Key Set (JWKS)
+# JSON Web Key Set

-When creating applications and resources servers (APIs) in Auth0, two algorithms are supported for signing [JSON Web Tokens (JWTs)](/jwt): **RS256** and **HS256**.
+When creating applications and APIs in Auth0, two algorithms are supported for signing [JSON Web Tokens (JWTs)](/jwt): **RS256** and **HS256**.
 RS256 generates an asymmetric signature, which means a private key must be used to sign the JWT and a different public key must be used to verify the signature.

-Auth0 uses the [JWK specification](https://tools.ietf.org/html/rfc7517) to represent the cryptographic keys used for signing RS256 tokens.
+Auth0 uses the [JSON Web Key (JWK) specification](https://tools.ietf.org/html/rfc7517) to represent the cryptographic keys used for signing RS256 tokens.
 This specification defines two high level data structures: **JSON Web Key (JWK)** and **JSON Web Key Set (JWKS)**.
 Here are the definitions directly from the specification:

 > **JSON Web Key (JWK)**
 >